-So your probably a lot like me, you were a teen who liked to play with computers and you managed to end up in IT.
+So you are probably a lot like me, you were a teen who liked to play with computers and you managed to end up in IT.
 This is awesome you figured, I play with computers and someone actually pays me for this.

 During the 90’s life was good, there wasn’t any regulations to deal with, you followed best practices to the extent that the company you worked for could afford them.
 Change control usually consisted of sending out an email saying “Hey, were going to change a bunch of stuff, nothing should break.”.
 Today however things are different, very different depending on how large the company is that you work for, and if your company is public or private.

-I remember that when Windows 2003 SP 1 was released (it may have been SP 2) there was a thread on a forum somewhere (probably tek-tips.com) where we were discussing SP1 and HIPPA.
-Somewhere in HIPPA is says that you have to keep your systems patched.
+I remember that when Windows 2003 SP 1 was released (it may have been SP 2) there was a thread on a forum somewhere (probably tek-tips.com) where we were discussing SP1 and HIPAA.
+Somewhere in HIPAA is says that you have to keep your systems patched.
 Somewhere else it also says that systems which stored medical information on there cannot report data back to a vendor.
 Well SP1 introduced code that would allow a sysadmin to have the server report usage and error data back to Microsoft.
-So which part of HIPPA should you violate?
+So which part of HIPAA should you violate?

 On top of all the federal regulations, states are now passing data encryption laws which have to be dealt with.
 Here in California we’ve had data encryption regulations in place since 2003 or so.
 At several companies that I’ve worked at the IT managers didn’t know anything about the law and what it meant.
 The law here in California is so vague that it is almost meaningless.
 It says (in laymen terms) that if your data is breached, and the data isn’t encrypted then you have to tell your customers either directly or via the media.
 But it doesn’t define encryption, or how strong that encryption has to be.
 It at least defines what data items it includes (name, address, username, password, social security number, etc) but if you take the law at face value doing a simple character replacement is sufficient to comply with the law.
 While this complies with the letter of the law it obviously doesn’t comply with the spirit of the law, but the letter of the law is what matters in court.